schitresh/computer_science/database_system/1_introduction.md

 ### Database Languages
 - Data Definition Language (DDL)
-  - Deals with schemas and descriptions of how the data should reside in the database
+  - Deals with schemas and descriptions about how the data should reside in the database
   - Create, Alter, Drop, Truncate (remove all records from table), Rename
 - Data Manipulation Language (DML)
   - Used to store, modify, retrieve, delete and update data